-Broccoli Broccoli are vegetables which grow as florets (clusters of flower buds)
+Broccoli are vegetables which grow as florets (clusters of flower buds)

 Broccoli has been around for more then 2,000 years and was first grown in Italy.

-The name broccoli comes from the Latin word brachium, which means "branch" or "arm."
+Americans have grown to The name broccoli comes from the Latin word brachium, which means "branch" or "arm."
 Americans have grown broccoli for over 200 years.